Parks Master Plan - Parks for All of Us

-The Parks for All of Us initiative includes the Parks Master Plan, an amendment to the General Plan Recreation Element, the adoption of an updated Citywide Park Development Impact Fee (Citywide Park DIF) to replace existing community-focused park development impact fees, as well as the designation of the Chollas Creek Watershed as a Regional Park.
-As called for in the 2008 General Plan, the new Parks Master Plan is replacing a plan last approved in 1956.
+The Parks Master Plan is part of the Parks for All of Us initiative and is an amendment to the General Plan Recreation Element.
+It includes an updated Citywide Park Development Impact Fee (DIF) to replace existing community-focused park development impact fees and it designates the Chollas Creek Watershed as a regional park.
+As called for in the 2008 General Plan, this new Parks Master Plan replaces the last plan approved in 1956.

 Relevant parks and recreational programs should meet the changing needs and priorities of residents, both now and in the future.
 The system should offer safe, convenient access to a park space and recreation programming for everyone.
 Parks should be iconic, reflecting the unique qualities of their settings.
 The system should be sustainable.
 Park improvements, programs, and management strategies should contribute to economic, social, and environmental well-being.

 Equity is a central value of the City’s Parks Master Plan.
 Park planning and investments should address long-standing inequities in the City’s parks system experienced by people that live in Traditionally Underserved Communities and areas with the greatest park deficiencies – areas of the City where we know that the greatest needs exist – by ensuring equal access to meaningful recreational opportunities.
 The inequities between neighborhoods and the realities Traditionally Underserved Communities face daily can be seen by visiting this interactive story map.